brycewray/hugo-site/content/posts/2022/02/static-tweets-eleventy-hugo-part-2.md

 **Update, 2022-04-12**: Based on [work](https://github.com/astro-community/astro-embed) by the [Astro](https://astro.build) team, I have enhanced the shortcode described in the [previous post](/posts/2022/02/static-tweets-eleventy-hugo/) (and the accompanying styling) so it also can handle animations embedded in tweets.
 Unfortunately, this isn't possible with the one described in **this** post, as I explain in an update below.
 {.yellowBox}

+**Update, 2022-06-07**: I have now [substantially improved](/posts/2022/06/static-tweets-hugo-update/) upon the original `stweet.html` [Hugo](https://gohugo.io) shortcode mentioned here and in the [previous post](/posts/2022/02/static-tweets-eleventy-hugo/), but you still may find valuable background information in what follows here.
+{.yellowBox}

 A few days ago, I issued [a post](/posts/2022/02/static-tweets-eleventy-hugo/) explaining how to embed fully static Twitter content in your [Eleventy](https://11ty.dev/)- or [Hugo](https://gohugo.io/)-based website.
 (If you haven’t yet read that post, please do so before proceeding, so you can better understand what follows below.)

 The Eleventy-based solution I offered gets Twitter data from Version 1.1 of the Twitter Developer API, while the Hugo-based solution accesses Twitter’s public syndication API.
 Although these two approaches work fine as of now, I hinted that each could run into trouble in the future, especially since (a.)
 Twitter is actively encouraging migration to its newer **Version 2** Developer API and (b.) the public syndication API is discomfitingly old by internet standards.